Plexversal/dev-insights/README.md

 ## 🔥 Key features

 * Track comments and posts from any of `flair text`, `flair css class`, `post flair`, and/or `users`.
 (You can match multiple options!)
+* **Separate tab feature** - Create a third tab to organize posts with a specific post flair separately from other posts.
 * Infinite history of comments and posts - No more 6 pin highlights limit!
 * Backdate pinning items for users specified in the app config.
 * Automatic updates for edits/deletions for posts and comments.